edud69/cloud-backend/README.md

 2. A database for tenant creation.
 It uses this template database when creating a new tenant (should be *servicename_template*).

 3. Several databases for tenant schema (tenant data), each of these database can contain a maximum amount of tenants (they are named *servicename_slaveXXX).

-# Running the migration utility

-- Create a simple java application launcher on the main of the Launcher class of migration-utility project.
-- Provide the following arguments `mainDbUsername mainDbPassword dbDataEncryptionKey (optional: devModeEnabled)` (by default for dev use: `postgres postgres ddfds283nsdjahs (optional : devModeEnabled -> this option will execute dev scripts to setup dev env)`).

 # Dev environment